-The Systems Analyst concentration prepares students to solve computer problems and apply computer technology to meet the needs of their organizations.
-Today's environment demands that our graduates be able to function with a variety of stakeholders and end-users.
+The Systems Analyst concentration prepares the student to solve computer problems and apply computer technology to meet the needs of their organization.
+Today's environment demands that our graduate be able to function with a variety of stakeholders and end-users.
 The concentration includes diverse disciplines to enhance the communication, research, business, and technology skills of the student.